 Here in Perth, we are lucky to have the ocean on our doorstep as a great tool for learning about environmental awareness.
 Spend time on the beach with your children, talking about rubbish, waste and what can end up in the sea and sand if we’re not careful.
 This is a great way to get your children interested in household sustainability ideas such as recycling, composting and water conservation.

 Develop Good Environmental Habits

 Now that your children are starting to learn about the impact they can have on their environment, you can teach them a range of small actions that can have a significant environmental impact.
 For example, explain to your children why it’s a good idea to turn off the tap while brushing their teeth or why they should switch off lights when they leave a room.
+Or involve them in your household recycling and teach them about the different bins being used.
 Turning a tiny task into a positive action rather than a chore they feel they have to do will encourage lifelong awareness of the consequences of their choices.

 Think Outside the Box

 Once you and your children are on a mutual mission to save the planet, encourage them to think creatively about ways to minimise waste, reduce pollution and protect their natural environment.
 Some things to think about could be the contents of their lunchbox, gifts they give to school friends and household items that can be reused and repurposed.
 When it comes to living greener, there is always more we can do!